FOR IMMEDIATE RELEASE

 The American Veterans Committee Will Help US Veterans Network With Potential Employers And Veterans From Other Countries To Help Spark New Business & Employment Opportunities In the US And Around The World.

 Washington, DC.
 2 April 2013 – Veterans looking for opportunities to network with potential employers in the US and around the world have a new ally to help them accomplish this goal.
 The American Veterans Committee (AVC) is a new veterans organization that intends to help organize networking receptions for veterans with potential employers from their community and help spark new business opportunities by linking US veterans to veterans from other countries.
 Any US veteran is eligible to join for free so long as they have not received a dishonorable discharge from the military.

 So often when veterans return to civilian life after having served America, they find that reentering the workforce can be challenging.
 The organization plans to assist war veterans in networking with potential employers from around the world.
 AVC will form Student Veterans Committees and Veterans Committees (made up of non-student veterans) all over the country to help organize networking receptions in their respective communities where veterans can meet with potential employers.

-As a member of the World Veterans Federation, AVC has the ability to connect its members with veterans organizations from other countries, linking veterans with similar professional interests while promoting global cooperation, peace and smart diplomacy.
+As a member of the World Veterans Federation, AVC has the ability to connect American veterans with similar professional interests while promoting global cooperation, peace, diversity, inclusion, and smart diplomacy among veterans.

 The Organization was founded by Iraq War Veteran Saif Khan.
 It will be led by the former Chief of Staff of the United States Army Reserve, Major General James A. Kelley (Ret.) serving as President, Saif Khan will serve as Executive Director and Hal Donahue, Lt.
 Col, USAF (Ret.) will serve as Senior Advisor.
 They are currently seeking sponsorship opportunities and office space in Washington, DC.